Vyvanse Side Effects, Short-Term and Long-Term Effects, and Treatment

 Vyvanse Withdrawal Treatment

-When a person tries to stop using Vyvanse, symptoms of withdrawal may develop.
+When a person tries to stop using Vyvanse, stimulant withdrawal symptoms may develop.
 These symptoms tend to be unpleasant and uncomfortable, and many users will continue to use Vyvanse to alleviate or prevent these symptoms.

 Someone who is trying to get sober may relapse due to withdrawal symptoms, which is why treatment is often recommended.